McNopper/OpenGL/Binaries/README.txt

 How to build and run the examples:

 1. Please make sure, you have installed a Windows OpenGL 3.2 driver.
-For some examples you need a OpenGL 4.2 or OpenGL 4.3 driver.
-As Mac OS X only supports OpenGL 3.2, these examples do not work.
+For some examples you need a OpenGL 4.1 or OpenGL 4.3 driver.
+   As Mac OS X only supports OpenGL 3.2 and 4.1, the 4.3 examples do not work.
 2. Install Eclipse IDE for C/C++ Developers and a GNU Compiler Collection for your operating system.
 3. Extract this ZIP file and set the workspace-cpp folder as your Eclipse workspace.
 4. Import each folder as a separate, existing project.